90 days left for Ghani govt: US

 Payenda has “resigned and left the country because Afghanistan is grappling with declining revenues after the takeover of the custom posts,” Finance Ministry spokesman Mohammad Rafi Tabe said in a phone interview to a foreign media outlet Wednesday.
 “The deteriorating security situation” and traveling to be with his ailing wife abroad, were the other reasons Tabe gave.

-On Wednesday, the Taliban seized the ninth provincial capital in Afghanistan and a local army headquarters, completing their blitz across the country’s northeast and pressing their offensive elsewhere, officials said Wednesday.
+On Wednesday, the Taliban seized ninth provincial capital in Afghanistan and a local army headquarters completing their blitz across the country’s northeast and pressing their offensive elsewhere, officials said Wednesday.

 Hujatullah Kheradmand, a lawmaker from Badakhshan, said the Taliban had seized his province’s capital, Faizabad.